What is a CPTO or CTPO?

 How much does a CPTO earn?
 CPTO compensation is typically similar to CTO or CPO roles at the same company size.
 In startups, expect $200-400k+ base salary plus equity.
 In larger companies, total compensation can exceed $500k-1M+.

 Is CPTO a good role?
-It can be rewarding if you enjoy both product and technology, want broad ownership, and are comfortable managing by outcomes rather than craft expertise.
+It can be rewarding if you enjoy both product and technology, if you are a creator and want broad ownership, and are comfortable managing by outcomes rather than craft expertise.
 It’s challenging if you prefer deep specialization or struggle with ambiguity.